 Since my last posting regarding passions and fields of study worth pursuing, I did some more thinking.
-This brought up the question, “is it even worthwhile to study further?”
+This brought up the question, “is it even worth it to study further?”

 This bothered me quite a bit and so I decided to do some research.

-I made a list of twenty people whom I know and who have finished some or other level of University training.
-Some have Bachelor Degrees, some have Masters Degrees, and others have Doctorates.
+I made a list of twenty people whom I know and who have finished some or other level of university training.
+Some have Bachelor Degrees and/or have Masters Degrees, and others have Doctorates.
 I decided to have a little chat with each one, and here is what I discovered:

 Okay, so far it would seem like studying is not worthwhile, however when I asked all twenty people what they think the benefits of their studies are/were, I got the following answers: